CrystalPea/CollectivePlaylist/README.md

 * creating playlists
 * adding contributors to playlists
 * adding tracks to playlists
-* viewing playlists with their contributors and tracks
+* viewing all playlists with their contributors and tracks
+* viewing own playlists

 ####Areas for further development:####
 * deleting tracks
-* being able to see all playlists
 * being able to set a playlist to public or private
 * sending invites for friends to join and contribute
 * email confirmations
 * integration with Spotify